 Most Canadian mothers are eligible for up to 18 months with our babies while our jobs are held for us.
 For some, though, finances or personal choices dictate an earlier return to work—and you may wonder if it is possible to continue breastfeeding after returning to work.

 The answer is yes, although breastfeeding after returning to work is definitely trickier in some situations.
 Read on for tips on how to make it work for you and your baby.

-Assess your breastfeeding status.
-If your baby is just a few weeks old, you may feel breastfeeding is not yet well established.
+If your baby is just a few weeks old and you must return to work, you may feel breastfeeding is not yet well established.
 This is the most challenging age to continue breastfeeding after returning to work.
 You’ll probably need to pump at least twice while you’re at work, and possibly three or four times during the day to keep up your milk supply.
 If breastfeeding is well established, but your baby hasn’t yet started on solids, you will also need to pump to provide milk for your baby while you are separated.

 You may find it is important to you as well.
 It bridges the gap between work and motherhood in a unique way, and it’s something you can give your baby no caregiver can.

-This article was originally published on September 2011.
+This article was originally published in September 2011.